julienroyd/Papernotes/notes/AsynchronousMethodsforDeepReinforcementLearning/AsynchronousMethodsforDeepReinforcementLearning.md

 ### Other interesting tricks

 * Use different exploration policy for each different actor-learner threads (sample epsilon param for each episode)
-* For A3C, all non-output layers are shared between ACtor and Critic (pretty standard, but still)
+* For A3C, all non-output layers are shared between Actor and Critic (pretty standard, but still)
 * They add an Entropy Regularization term to the Actor objective function for A3C which they say "discourages premature convergence to suboptimal deterministic policies".